[Interview] Italian admiral: Red Sea muddle shows Nato 'weakness'

 "Terrorism and integralism can arise anywhere and it is highly improbable we can ever completely eradicate them.
 We should learn to live with them as we do with our viruses," he added.

-Bineli-Mantelli's warning against ground operations in Yemen came amid US and EU efforts to stop the Gaza war from spilling over into a regional conflict.
+Binelli-Mantelli's warning against ground operations in Yemen came amid US and EU efforts to stop the Gaza war from spilling over into a regional conflict.

 "I am here when we are seeing worrying intensification of exchange of fire across the Blue Line at the border between Lebanon and Israel," EU foreign affairs chief Josep Borrell said in Beirut on Saturday (6 January).